ucsf-wynton/wynton-website-hpc/README.md

 [www-jekyll@wynton-web ~]$ make restart
 ```

-This will launch to proxy Jekyll servers that hosts the status graphs.
+This will launch two proxy Jekyll servers that hosts the status graphs, etc.